Gary Mule Deer: Biography

 During a career spanning six decades, Gary Mule Deer has performed on many major concert stages in the United States, and has made over 350 television appearances, including many on both The Tonight Show starring Johnny Carson and the Late Show with David Letterman, both of whose hosts he had met early in his career at The Comedy Store in Los Angeles.
 He was one of six comedians, along with Jay Leno, to star on the first HBO comedy special, Freddie Prinze and Friends, was the co-host of Don Kirshner's Rock Concert for four years on NBC, a regular on Make Me Laugh, and a frequent judge on The Gong Show.
-He has made over 100 appearances on The Nashville Network, including the last two years as a cast member on Hee Haw.
-He appeared in films such as Annie Hall, Up In Smoke and Tilt.
-He is currently featured on the DVDs "Jeff Foxworthy's Comedy Classics" and "The World's Greatest Stand-up Comedy Collection" hosted by Norm Crosby.
+He has made over 100 appearances on The Nashville Network, including two years as a cast member on Hee Haw.
+He has appeared in films such as Annie Hall, Up In Smoke and Tilt.
+He is featured on the DVDs "Jeff Foxworthy's Comedy Classics" and "The World's Greatest Stand-up Comedy Collection" hosted by Norm Crosby.
 He also has a Gary Mule Deer Live CD of his comedy and music.
-Gary is currently one of the most-played comedians on the Clean Comedy Channels of both Sirius and XM Satellite Radio.
+Gary is one of the most-played comedians on the Clean Comedy Channels of both Sirius and XM Satellite Radio.